 Construction Loan Monitoring helps protect banks, lenders, and financial institutions from the risks inherent in construction lending.
 GLE’s construction loan monitoring services include plan and cost reviews, construction loan inspections, and funds control.
-Our multidisciplinary team of engineering, architectural and construction professionals has been effectively protecting lenders with construction loan monitoring services for almost 30 years.
+Our multidisciplinary team of engineering, architectural and construction professionals has been effectively protecting lenders with construction loan monitoring services since 1989.

 Construction loan risks fall into three categories: Overfunding work that’s not complete, funding troubled projects plagued with issues that impede the construction process, and funding for trades that don’t get paid by the General Contractor.
 GLE works to mitigate all three.
-As one of the Southeast United States’ leading construction consulting firms, over the past 28 years GLE has performed construction consulting and construction loan monitoring for thousands of projects, with project construction costs ranging from $140,000 to over $70 million.
+As one of the Southeast United States’ leading construction consulting firms, GLE has performed construction consulting and construction loan monitoring for thousands of projects, with project construction costs ranging from $140,000 to over $75 million.
 Our clients include both public and private sector organizations, and both new construction and complex renovations.
 Projects include office, industrial, educational, retail, single & multi-family residential, religious, manufacturing, healthcare and laboratory construction.

 Our construction loan monitoring services include initial Plan and Cost Reviews, Construction Loan Inspections and Construction Funds Control.